mabrobotics/pyCANdle/README.md

 # MD80 Python driver
 This Python package can be used to configure and control MD80-based actuators using MAB's communication dongle (CANdle or CANdle HAT).
 The package is a wrapper around the C++ library - with simple python examples there won’t be any noticeable performance decrease compared to plain C++, however for real-time applications we advise using C++ libraries directly.

 The original C++ libraries and python examples are located in the [candle](https://github.com/mabrobotics/candle) repository.
-Please make sure you read the [MD80 x CANdle manual](https://www.mabrobotics.pl/servos) before you start playing with the examples.
+Please make sure you read the [MD80 x CANdle manual](https://www.mabrobotics.pl/servos/manual) before you start playing with the examples.

 # Getting started

-Assuming you've already read the manual from previous section and performed the necessary setup steps (USB now's the time to install pyCandle package:
+Assuming you've already read the manual from previous section and performed the necessary setup steps now's the time to install pyCandle package:

 ```python3 -m pip install pyCandleMAB```